red-hat-data-services/setup-rhoai/README.md

 * Store the quay token in a file at this location - ~/.ssh/.rhoai_quay_ro_token
 * Update the required index image in konflux/catalogsource.yaml as the value of "spec.image" field
 * Run setup_rhoai.sh
+* Once it is green go to "Operator Hub" in the cluster console and search for Openshift-AI
+* You should be able see an alternate Openshift-AI tile (other than the official one) with the versions from the custom FBC build we configured